MiDataInt/mdi-script-generator/static/usage/footer.md

 - information summarizing the script targets and options
 - a menu of action options

-In general, you should first select an option to install the MDI, then an option to run it.
+In general, you should first install the MDI, then run it.
-Script outputs will be logged
-in the command window until you close it.
+Script outputs will be logged in the command window until you close it.

 ### Load the MDI in your web browser